team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/pumpkin.md

 - Implement proper sanitation practices in the field

 ## Difficulty Rating
-### Low country wet zone (Difficulty: 3/10)
+### Low country wet zone (Difficulty: 2/10)
 **Explanation:** The low country wet zone provides excellent conditions for pumpkin growth.
 Abundant rainfall meets water requirements, and temperatures are suitable.
 **Challenges/Adaptations:**
 - Monitor drainage to prevent waterlogging
 - Implement disease control measures due to high humidity

 ### Low country dry zone (Difficulty: 5/10)
-**Explanation:** Pumpkins can be grown as a Yala crop in this zone.
+**Explanation:** Pumpkins can be grown from May to August in this zone.
 Temperature and sunlight conditions are favorable, but water management is crucial.
 **Challenges/Adaptations:**
 - Implement efficient irrigation systems
 - Use mulch to retain soil moisture